mezcel/printf-time/README.md

 Basic PMF Output Render:
 ------------------------

-The next Paschal Ful Moon:
+The next Paschal Full Moon:
 	This year
 	In 44.151701 days
 	On Thursday 18 April 2019